rkarmaka/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/Chest X-Ray.md

 import util
 ```

-    Using TensorFlow backend.

 <a name='2'></a>
 ## 2 Load the Datasets

-For this assignment, we will be using the [ChestX-ray8 dataset](https://arxiv.org/abs/1705.02315) which contains 108,948 frontal-view X-ray images of 32,717 unique patients.
+For this project, we will be using the [ChestX-ray8 dataset](https://arxiv.org/abs/1705.02315) which contains 108,948 frontal-view X-ray images of 32,717 unique patients.
 - Each image in the data set contains multiple text-mined labels identifying 14 different pathological conditions.
 - These in turn can be used by physicians to diagnose 8 different diseases.
 - We will use this data to develop a single model that will provide binary classification predictions for each of the 14 labeled pathologies.